-Email (preferred contact): amanda.rittermaggio@texarkanacollege.edu
+Email (preferred contact): [amanda.rittermaggio@texarkanacollege.edu](mailto:amanda.rittermaggio@texarkanacollege.edu)

 - Use your TC email; non-TC addresses may go to junk. - Include your name and class section in your message. - Please do not message via Moodle, MyTC, or Teams.
-I do not check these platforms for messages. - Expect replies within 12-24 hours (not between 7:30 pm-7:30 am). - Please attempt to find your own answer FIRST.
+I do not check these platforms for messages. - Replies within 24 hours (not between 7:30 pm-7:30 am). - Attempt to find your own answer FIRST.
 Check syllabus, calendar, assignment guidelines, and classmates before emailing me.

-Office Hours: Spring I (Jan.
-20-March 13): MW 9:30-1:30; TR 7:30-9:30/ 2:00-3:30; F and other times by appointment Spring II (March 24-May 15): MW 9:30-1:30; TR 7:30-9:30; F and other times by appointment
+Office Hours: MW 9:30-1:30; TR 7:30-9:30; F and other times by appointment

 Please be aware that this course is presented in a hybrid, 8-week compressed format.
 A hybrid course, as defined by the Texas Higher Education Coordinating Board, is a "a distance education course in which more than 50 percent but less than 100 percent of instructional activity takes place when the student(s) and instructor(s) are in separate physical locations."
-You are expected to spend time outside of class interacting with course material on Moodle/ TCOonline (this may include but is not limited to watching lecture videos or other informational videos related to course content and completing online assignments).
+You are expected to spend time outside of class interacting with course material on Moodle/ TConline (this may include but is not limited to watching lecture videos or other informational videos related to course content and completing online assignments).